ComputeCanada/visualizeThis/about.md

 > What are the deadlines?

-The dataset will be available on Cedar and Graham clusters from October 1, with submissions due by midnight Pacific Time on November 30, 2019.
+The dataset will be available on Cedar, Graham, Niagara, and Béluga clusters from October 1, with submissions due by midnight Pacific Time on November 30, 2019.
 Winners will be announced in December.

 > How will my application be judged?